tevon4613/ffxi/whm-guide.md

-# Temas' Guide to Being an Effective WHM
+# Towards Effectiveness: A WHM Guide

 > _tri·age (n): the sorting of and allocation of treatment to patients and especially battle and disaster victims according to a system of priorities designed to maximize the number of survivors_